-The Trauma Workgroup is comprised of staff throughout the agency including clinical directors, Director of Quality, Customer Service and Recipient Rights, Chief Executive Officer, and clinical supervisors.
-The goal of the Trauma Workgroup is to make CMHA-CEI a trauma-informed care organization.
-Making sure that CMHA-CEI is utilizing trauma-informed systems of care and to create and maintain a safe, calm, and secure environment with supportive care, a system-wide understanding of trauma prevalence and impact, recovery and trauma specific services, and recovery-focused, consumer-driven services.
+The Trauma Workgroup is comprised of staff throughout the agency including clinical directors and supervisors, the Director of Quality, Customer Service and Recipient Rights, and the Chief Executive Officer.
+The goal of the Trauma Workgroup is to make CMHA-CEI a trauma-informed care organization and ensure that CMHA-CEI is utilizing trauma-informed systems of care.
+This includes creating and maintaining a safe, calm, and secure environment with supportive care, a system-wide understanding of trauma prevalence and impact, recovery and trauma-specific services, and recovery-focused, consumer-driven services.